Frogvall/dnd5e-misc/Warcraft/Races/CoA-Trolls.md

 ✦ *Spell found in [Champions of Azeroth](https://drive.google.com/file/d/1iEgdrwyGwAA7b7TW353_CzjhoQP-gYAF/view), chapter 5.*

+\columnbreak

 #### Champion of Shirvallah

 Also at 3rd level, you're blessed with the combat skills of the tiger loa Shirvallah.
 You can give yourself a bonus to your initiative rolls equal to your Wisdom modifier.
 In addition, when you make an attack using a twinblade, a throwing glaive or a warglaive, you can use  your Dexterity modifier for the attack and damage rolls.

-*Statistics the twinblade and the warglaive, can be found in [Champions of Outland](https://drive.google.com/file/d/17l_iMr1UNJ8tzK1SRomU3xzMgzdBC9IG/view) page 13, while statistics for the throwing glaive can be found in [Champions of Azeroth](https://drive.google.com/file/d/1iEgdrwyGwAA7b7TW353_CzjhoQP-gYAF/view) page 72.*
+<br>*Statistics the twinblade and the warglaive can be found in [Champions of Outland](https://drive.google.com/file/d/17l_iMr1UNJ8tzK1SRomU3xzMgzdBC9IG/view) page 13, while statistics for the throwing glaive can be found in [Champions of Azeroth](https://drive.google.com/file/d/1iEgdrwyGwAA7b7TW353_CzjhoQP-gYAF/view) page 72*.

 #### Fury of Halazzi

 At 7th level, you're blessed by the lynx god Halazzi.
 Whenever you cast a spell using your Wild Lore feature on our turn, the next focus technique you use before the end of the same turn does not expend a focus die.

+\pagebreakNum

 #### Storms of Akunda
 Starting at 11th level, you're blessed by Akunda, the thunder lizard loa of storms.
 You regain your all expended uses of your Wild Lore feature when you complete a short rest.
 In addition, when you hit a creature with a weapon attack, on the next Wild Lore spell you cast that includes that creature as a target before the end of your next turn, you have advantage on the spell attack or the creature has disadvantage on the saving throw against it.